NPS – what is it and why is it important?

 Fred Reichheld introduced Net Promoter Score to measure customer loyalty while working at Bain & Company.
 His research indicated a strong correlation between NPS score and company’s growth compared to competitors.
 After Reichheld had introduced his results in Harvard Business Review in 2003, companies started to use NPS as both an independent customer satisfaction indicator and a part of a broader customer satisfaction survey.

 “Evangelistic customer loyalty is clearly one of the most important drivers of growth.
 While it doesn’t guarantee growth, in general profitable growth can’t be achieved without it,” Reichheld writes in his article published in 2003.
 In other words, if loyal customers don’t promote your brand, you won’t get far.
-Now is a perfect time to start paying attention to your Net Promoter Score and we at Roidu can help you get started.
+Now is a perfect time to start paying attention to Net Promoter Score and we at Roidu can help you get started.